AST SpaceMobile: BlueWalker 3

 In July 2021, AST SpaceMobile announced an agreement with SpaceX to launch its second satellite, BlueWalker 3.
 It successfully launched on September 10, 2022, on a SpaceX Falcon 9 Block 5 rocket from Kennedy Space Center Launch Complex 39A.
 The 693-square-foot (64 m^{2}) antenna array of BlueWalker 3 was successfully unfolded to full deployment on November 10, 2022.
 AST SpaceMobile expects BlueWalker 3 to have a field of view of over 300,000 square miles on Earth.
 As of November 2022, BlueWalker 3 maintains low Earth orbit at an altitude between approximately 508 and 527 km.

 On April 25, 2023, AST SpaceMobile made the world's first space-based two-way telephone call with unmodified smartphones (a Samsung Galaxy S22 and an Apple iPhone) using the BlueWalker 3 satellite.
 This initial call was made from Midland, Texas to Japan using an AT&T 2G cellular frequency spectrum.
 The company also made the first 4G and 5G connectivity from a satellite in space directly to unmodified smartphones using the prototype satellite, achieving download rates as high as 21 Mbit/s.
-The company used this connectivity to make the first-ever space-based 5G voice calls, when AST SpaceMobile staff in Hawaii used unmodified Samsung Galaxy S22 handsets connected directly to BlueWalker 3 to call a Vodafone employee in Madrid, Spain.
+The company used this connectivity to make the first-ever space-based 5G voice calls, when AST SpaceMobile staff in Hawaii used unmodified Samsung Galaxy S22 handsets connected directly to BlueWalker 3 to call a Vodafone engineer (José Guevara) in Madrid, Spain.
 In 2023, the company conducted a test which resulted in the first successful video call via space between everyday smartphones.